Size Matters: Legacy

 In 2011, Decibel Magazine gave the album a critical reappraisal, and claimed "Size Matters was not only a more cohesive and confident return from the break-up than some of their contemporaries (looking at you, Prong, [and] lame-o supergroups), but also offered some killer live shows with Frank Bello on bass.
 It was and is a natural sequel to Aftertaste and a valiant fuck-you to the emo foppishness and Maidenesque fret-wankery that was invading metal at the time, despite it sharing emo’s preoccupation about women ruining your life."

 Shortly after the release of their eight album Dead to the World, Page Hamilton reflected in an interview, "I would say that I like the first four albums best, Strap It On (1990) Meantime (1992), Betty (1994) and Aftertaste (1997), because they were created with the original line-up in a natural way.
 I still like those albums a lot.
 The comeback album, Size Matters, was also a great experience for me, but we had a lot of pressure on us because it was the first Helmet album after eight years."

 Frank Bello has since spoken positively of his brief stint with Helmet.
 In a 2014 interview with Louder Sound, Bello reflected, "I went to go jam with Helmet for a year and a half of fucking the best fun.
 Page Hamilton, John Tempesta and Chris Traynor, we had a ball.
 Great musicians in that group — absolutely great musicians.
 And you know what?
 I think it made me a better bass player.
 It made me dig in with a pick, and it was a different form of playing for me.
 And I really enjoyed it."

 Norma Jean vocalist Cory Brandan picked "See You Dead" and "Throwing Punches" as among the ten best Helmet songs in an article written for Louder Sound in 2017.
+In August 2013, the band Primer 55 covered "See You Dead" at a live show.
+Former Helmet drummer John Stanier had previously played on their 2001 album (The) New Release.